beejjorgensen/bgc/src/bgc.md

 ## Mirroring

-You are more than welcome to mirror this site, whether publically or privately.
-If you publically mirror the site and want me to link to it from the main page, drop me a line at [`beej@beej.us`](beej@beej.us).
+You are more than welcome to mirror this site, whether publicly or privately.
+If you publicly mirror the site and want me to link to it from the main page, drop me a line at [`beej@beej.us`](beej@beej.us).

 ## Note for Translators